benjitusk/Computer-Science-Notes/docs/Year II/Semester I/ISE/VSCode Guide.md

 As you can tell, I’m running Java at version 17.
 I think you should be good with anything as early as Java 12, but I haven’t tested that.
 If you get a “command not found” error, you’ll have to figure out how to install Java on your computer.
 There are lots of resources online for that, so I’m not going to go through that here.

-I’m using the Extension Pack for Java by Microsoft (Extension ID: `vscjava.vscode-java-pack`).
+I’m using the “Extension Pack for Java” by Microsoft (Extension ID: `vscjava.vscode-java-pack`).
 This comes with a bunch of things including IntelliSense, Java Project Management, Test Running, language support, etc.

 I’m also using Maven to manage the project builds.
 The extension pack has built in integration with Maven, but you may need to install Maven on your computer before you can use it.
 On MacOS, you can use `brew install maven`, and confirm the installation with `mvn -v`.